Baessler-Lab/swag-tag/README.md

    git clone https://github.com/Baessler-Lab/swag-tag.git
    cd swag-tag
    ```
-2. Create a new conda environment using the environment.yml provided in the repo (change "myenv" to a name of your choice) and activate it
+2. Create a new conda environment using the environment.yml provided in the repo and activate it
     ```
-   conda env create -f environment.yml activate swag-tag
+   conda env create -f environment.yml conda activate swag-tag
    ```
 ## Configuration
 The configuration is stored under `swagtag/config/config.yaml`.
 Change the settings (e.g. directories) to your needs.